 From there, our main group springs into action as Superman attempts to see how much of his strength he managed to recover by using his Heat Vision on it.
 However, Parasite withstands the strike and lets out a powerful sonic shriek that blasts Kal-El back towards the power plant and into one of its buildings.

 Afterwards, Lobo takes his shot as he rides on his Space Hog towards Parasite and proceeds to punch away at its head with the Kryptonite ring.
 Unfortunately, it’s not affected by it as even Superman is perplexed by this turn of events.
-Luthor then realizes that Parasite has a limit to how long he can he can hold onto Supes’ powers and weaknesses.
+Luthor then realizes that Parasite has a limit to how long he can hold onto Supes’ powers and weaknesses.
 As Lobo attempts to ride off on his Space Hog, Parasite manages to grab the bounty hunter and trap him within its grasp.
 From there, he detonates his bombs and envelops the being within a massive explosion.
 However, it easily withstands the blast.

 Afterwards, the military arrives as they fire away from their helicopters and jets.
 However, their shots are unable to remotely stop Parasite as he easily swipes them away while only growing stronger in the process.